Netcracker/qubership-credential-manager/README.md

 New secrets with the same content and name with postfix `-old` will be created for all of the provided secrets.
 Secrets also will be locked with `locked-for-watcher=true` annotation on them.

+`ClearHooks()` - This function deletes all Kubernetes Job and Pod objects in current namespace with prefix from `HOOK_NAME` environment variable.

 ## informer
 This module allows you to create watcher for secret.